Probabeel burst on to the race scene winning on debut and firmly becoming the favourite for the 2019 $1,000,000 Karaka

 Wide gates seem to track Probabeel for once again she drew out for the A$500,000 Group 1 Futurity Stakes WFA 1400m in February 2021.
 One of the best fields assembled for a Futurity Stakes, this race was touted as a dress rehearsal for the A$5 million All Star Mile in March 2021.
 Once again wide draws did not matter with rider Damian Lane seizing the initiative despite being three wide the trip – a resounding victory for our class act!

 Probabeel was purchased on spec. by David Ellis at the 2018 Karaka Book 1 Sale for $380,000 and sold to Brendan Lindsay MNZM and his wife Jo Lindsay.

-Trained by Jamie Richards, she has raced twelve times for six wins and five placings – her stake money stands at almost $1.6 million.
+Trained by Jamie Richards, she has raced 21 times for ten wins and six runner up placings – her stake money stands at A$2,869,978 million.